majestyjnr/typescript-sandbox/README.md

-# A beginners guide to Typescript
+# 60 days beginners guide to Typescript

+## The code can be found in the app.ts file

+``Day 1.
+Core Types `

+## The list gets updated each day !!